Pharmacogenomics from your existing DNA data

 How does DecodeMyBio work?+

-You upload your raw DNA data file from 23andMe, AncestryDNA, MyHeritage, or FamilyTreeDNA.
+You upload your raw DNA data file from 23andMe, AncestryDNA, MyHeritage, FamilyTreeDNA, or a VCF file from whole-genome sequencing.
 Our pipeline extracts clinically relevant genetic variants, maps them to star alleles using PharmVar definitions, determines your metabolizer phenotypes, and cross-references the results against CPIC and DPWG drug-gene interaction guidelines.
 The result is a Medication Safety Report covering genes like CYP2C19, CYP2D6, and CYP2C9.

 Which DNA testing providers are supported?+

-DecodeMyBio supports raw data files from 23andMe, AncestryDNA, MyHeritage, and FamilyTreeDNA.
-Each provider exports data in a slightly different format, but all include the SNP-level genotype data needed for pharmacogenomic analysis.
+DecodeMyBio supports raw data files from 23andMe, AncestryDNA, MyHeritage, FamilyTreeDNA, and VCF files (.vcf or .vcf.gz) from whole-genome sequencing services like Nebula Genomics, Dante Labs, and clinical genetics labs.
+Each source uses a different format, but all include the genotype data needed for pharmacogenomic analysis.
+Note: some repeat-based variants (e.g. UGT1A1 *28) may not be representable in standard VCF files.

 Is this medical advice?+